 Ipsos MORI’s slavery and human trafficking statement is made pursuant to Section 54 of the Modern Slavery Act 2015 (Statement”).
 This Statement sets out the steps Ipsos MORI has taken to address the risk of slavery and human trafficking taking place within its own operations and supply chains.
-For the purposes of this Statement, Ipsos MORI represents: Ipsos MORI UK Ltd, Market & Opinion Research International Ltd and Ipsos Retail Performance Ltd.
+For the purposes of this Statement, Ipsos MORI represents: Ipsos MORI UK Ltd and Market & Opinion Research International Ltd.

 Furthermore, Ipsos MORI is part of the group of companies operating globally under the control of Ipsos SA, a French listed company (“Ipsos Group”).